Skip to content

 req.setEndpoint('https://api.example.com/v1/data');

 This cross-reference is what makes the check non-trivial.
 Named Credential endpoints and Remote Site URLs are cached from earlier checks in the run and compared against every setEndpoint() call.
-If the base URL is already registered, it is not flagged — the call is managed.
+If the base URL is already registered, it is not flagged.
+The call is managed.
 If it is not, that is an untracked integration.

 Guest User Access

 Guest users are unauthenticated.
 They represent every anonymous visitor to an Experience Site.
-The check only runs if there are live sites — if your org has no active Experience Cloud sites, it exits cleanly.
+The check only runs if there are live sites.
+If your org has no active Experience Cloud sites, it exits cleanly.

 For each live site, the check resolves the guest profile and inspects object permissions for Account, Contact, Case, and Lead: